The co-Hopfian property of surface braid groups: Superinjective maps from into itself

 \begin{proof}[Proof of Proposition \ref{prop-s-hex-root} (ii)] Assertion (i) and Lemma \ref{lem-shbp-eq} (i) imply that $a$, $b$ and $f$ are 1-HBPs.
 By Lemma \ref{lem-shbp-sq} (iii), at least one of $c$, $d$ and $e$ is a 2-HBP.
 Assuming that exactly one of $c$, $d$ and $e$ is a 2-HBP, we deduce a contradiction.
 This completes the proof.

-First, we assume that $c$ is a 2-HBP.
+We first assume that $c$ is a 2-HBP.
 By Lemma \ref{lem-shbp-sq} (i), $d$, $e$ and $f$ share a curve, denoted by $\alpha$.
 The curve $\alpha$ separates the two components of $\partial S$.
-It follows that $d^1$ and $f^1$, the curves of $d$ and $f$ distinct from $\alpha$, respectively, are contained in the same component of $S_{\alpha}$ and that the two curves of $a$ are contained in another component of $S_{\alpha}$.
-The equality $i(a, d)=0$ thus holds, and this is a contradiction.
+It follows that $d^1$ and $f^1$, the curves of $d$ and $f$ distinct from $\alpha$, respectively, are contained in the same component of $S_{\alpha}$, and that the two curves of $a$ are contained in another component of $S_{\alpha}$.
+The equality $i(a, d)=0$ therefore holds.
+This is a contradiction.
 By symmetry, we can also deduce a contradiction if we assume that $e$ is a 2-HBP.

 We next assume that $d$ is a 2-HBP.
 Let $\alpha$, $\beta$, $\gamma$ and $\delta$ denote the root curves of $\{ b, c\}$, $\{ c, d\}$, $\{ d, e\}$ and $\{ e, f\}$, respectively.
 By Lemma \ref{lem-shbp-eq} (ii), we have $\alpha \neq \beta$ and $\gamma \neq \delta$, and the equalities $c=\{ \alpha, \beta \}$ and $e=\{ \gamma, \delta \}$ thus hold.
 Since $d$ contains $\beta$ and $\gamma$ and since we have $i(c, e)\neq 0$, the two curves $\alpha$ and $\delta$ intersect and fill the holed sphere cut off by $d$ from $S$.
 This contradicts the existence of the 1-HBP $a$ disjoint from $\alpha$ and $\delta$. \end{proof}